Matt Dunstone

-Matthew Dunstone, nicknamed "the Sheriff" (born June 25, 1995) is a Canadian curler originally from Winnipeg, Manitoba.
+Matthew Dunstone (born June 25, 1995), nicknamed "the Sheriff", is a Canadian curler originally from Winnipeg, Manitoba.
+In 2026, he skipped his team to victory in the 2026 Montana's Brier, his first Canadian men's championship title.
+Dunstone also has two Grand Slam titles, winning the Masters twice in 2019 and 2025.

 Career

+Dunstone started curling at a young age.
+He went to Linden Christian School, where he helped the school win the Manitoba High School Athletics Association curling title in 2010-11.
 Dunstone won the Canadian Junior Curling Championships in 2013.
 He represented Canada at the 2013 World Junior Curling Championships, where he won the bronze medal.
 He was unable to defend his championship at the 2014 Canadian Juniors after losing in the finals of the Manitoba Canola Juniors to Braden Calvert.
+The following year he once again lost to Calvert in the final.
 The next time he would represent Manitoba was in 2016, after winning the 2016 Manitoba Canola Juniors.
-This earned the Dunstone rink a spot in the 2016 Canadian Juniors where he won his second title after defeating Northern Ontario 11-4 in the final, and represented Canada at the 2016 World Junior Curling Championships, winning a bronze medal.
+This earned the Dunstone rink a spot in the 2016 Canadian Juniors where he won his second title after defeating Northern Ontario 11-4 in the final, and represented Canada at the 2016 World Junior Curling Championships, once again winning the bronze medal.

 Dunstone joined the Saskatchewan-based Steve Laycock rink for the 2017-18 curling season, initially as second, but later in the season began throwing fourth stones, while Laycock skipped and threw third.
 Dunstone won his first provincial men's championship in 2018 with Team Laycock.
 The team represented Saskatchewan at the 2018 Tim Hortons Brier, where they finished with a 6-5 record.

 Team Laycock broke up in 2018, and Dunstone formed a new Saskatchewan-based team, with him as skip, Braeden Moskowy at third, Catlin Schneider at second and Dustin Kidby at lead.
 The team was invited to represent Canada at the third leg of the 2018-19 Curling World Cup.
 The team won the event, defeating Team Sweden's Niklas Edin rink in the final.

+Matt Dunstone making a shot at the 2026 Players' Championship in Steinbach, Manitoba.